 The stuffing begins on the stove, but finishes up in the oven or your turkey, sometimes both.

-- Next to the pan is the sausage.
-I use SAGE sausage.
+- Add and break up the sausage.
+I use fresh SAGE sausage from my butcher.
 If you absolutely cannot find it, then you can add dried sage at the end, but it is worth trying to find it.
-As it cooks, break it up into very small pieces.
-Add the spices and stir to combine.
-Getting the spices into the pan BEFORE the liquid allows their oils to be released.

-- Next to the party are the apples, cranberries and more butter.
+- Once the spices are evenly distributed and their oils have been released, add the apples, cranberries and more butter.
 To be honest I think I’ve used every apple imaginable.
 This stuffing recipe is super forgiving so if you hate Granny Smiths then don’t use them.
-Just be sure they are diced very small.
+Just be sure the apples are diced very small.

 - Add the chicken stock and give this all a nice stir.
 The sausage is nice and browned, the apples have slightly soften and released their sweet juices, the spices will continue to blend through.